praneima/Massive-Dig/README.md

 TODO:

-Add the modlist file.

-Make a addmod.txt file so I can see what mods people want into include if they do have one.
+See if putting the file into Curse will actually allow me to play test this, If not then completely see what I did wrong and fix it.